paulbradshaw/dealingwithdocuments/tagsexample.md

 # Counting the most common tags (or names or words) in an Excel spreadsheet

-In this example we have a dataset where each record has a number of tags.
+In this example we have a dataset where each record has a number of tags (you can [see a sample dataset with steps separated into different sheets in the same folder as this tutorial](https://github.com/paulbradshaw/dealingwithdocuments/blob/master/textanalysisexample.xlsx)).
 We want to identify the most common tags, but there are two problems:

 * The tags are in a single cell, separated by a pipe symbol: `|`
 * The tags may include spaces, e.g. "Race Relations"